-The Animal Metabolism Phenotyping Core provides contemporary phenotyping techniques for metabolism and energy balance in mouse models of nutrition and disease.
+The Metabolic Phenotyping Core provides contemporary phenotyping techniques for metabolism and energy balance in mouse models of nutrition and disease.

-The Human Research Core provides human nutrition research investigators with multi-disciplinary services and equipment in one location.
-The core is complete with examination rooms and equipment, phlebotomy and processing laboratory, pharmacy, and furnished consultation rooms.
-For nutrition intervention studies, the HRC offers a metabolic kitchen specifically designed to support nutrition research.
+The Clinical Research Core (CRC) provides human nutrition research investigators with multi-disciplinary services and equipment in one location.
+The core is complete with examination rooms and equipment, phlebotomy and processing areas, pharmacy, and furnished consultation rooms.
+For nutrition intervention studies, the CRC offers a metabolic kitchen specifically designed to support nutrition research.